 This institution’s 200 cancer specialists utilize a multidisciplinary approach, with representation of many cancer specialties including mesothelioma and lung cancer.
 For this reason, Greenebaum established the Thoracic Oncology Program, a team of physicians, surgeons, radiologists, oncologists, pulmonologists, nurses and social workers skilled and experienced in the treatment of these cancers.

-Among the program’s specialists are Richard J. Battafarano, M.D., chief of the division of Thoracic Surgery and an expert in mesothelioma and lung and esophageal cancers; and Richard Alexander, M.D., associate chairman for Clinical Research and an authority on potential mesothelioma therapies.
+One of the program’s specialists is Richard J. Battafarano, M.D., chief of the division of Thoracic Surgery and an expert in mesothelioma and lung and esophageal cancers.

 Not surprisingly, this hospital’s lung cancer research program is among the nation’s best.
 The Thoracic Oncology Program’s investigators and physicians regularly participate in all aspects of protocol development, design and implementation, including translational research, which quickly and directly transfers laboratory findings to patients.
 Overall, these physicians and investigators participate in about 150 clinical cancer trials at any given time, resulting in $62 million in research funding.

 Among the achievements for lung cancer and associated thoracic diseases are the development of advanced anti-cancer drugs; safer, more accurate intensity-modulated radiation therapy (IMRT); and gene therapy programs.

 Mesothelioma Clinical Trials at University of Maryland Greenebaum Cancer Center